Parenting Game Changer: Training Vs Correction

 Some children are strong-willed and others are highly emotional.
 Still others have ADHD or complicated challenges resulting from adoption and the list goes on and on.
 The challenges children face can come from a variety of sources including personality, biological differences, past experience, and of course a sin nature that complicates life considerably.

 The heart of a person addresses tendencies or patterns.
 The heart is where desires, emotions and beliefs come together to form attitudes, make decisions, and develop passion and drive.
 Parents who focus on the heart of a child can motivate deeper and longer lasting change.
 But what does that look like on a daily basis when it’s their behavior that gets them into trouble?
+Overwhelmed parents need to start here to define the problem.

 Jack is ten years old.
 He continually picks on his younger sister.
 It’s frustrating living with Jack because of the tension he creates in family life.
 Mom and Dad have been correcting Jack for years.
 He doesn’t seem to change.
 They set limits but he goes right past the guardrails they’ve set up and continually makes unkind remarks.
-The problem is such a pattern now that Dad and Mom feel like their correcting all the time.
+The problem is such a pattern now that Dad and Mom feel like they are correcting all the time.
 The stress in their home is continual.
 The problem?
 Jack is stuck.

 The Value of Training